 House shopping can be an exciting process, but it takes time and preparation to get ready to buy a home.
 These eight tips can help you start off on the right foot.
 If you're ready for the next step, or have more questions about the homebuying process, contact a mortgage loan officer.

-Determine how much house you can afford by aiming for a total monthly mortgage payment that is no more than 1/3 of your gross monthly income.3
+5. Set your ceiling: Determine how much house you can afford by aiming for a total monthly mortgage payment that is no more than 1/3 of your gross monthly income.3

-Down payment requirements will vary, but be sure to understand how your initial investment will impact long-term payment obligations.
+8. Start saving: Down payment requirements will vary but be sure to understand how your initial investment will impact long-term payment obligations.

 Ready for your next home?
 A mortgage loan officer is a great source to help you navigate the process.
 Learn more about mortgage and home loan options.